 Community is so critical to these learning experiences, even more so with the Hyrise model of learning on the job.
 So within your own learning community at Hyrise — including peers and your Student Success Trainer — you're developing a more intimate relationship, that then translates to the community you're forming with colleagues within your new organization.

 “I think the bond is strongest between the people that you are going through the program with, but that's also where you learn the most: the peer to peer feedback.
 You get to listen in on their call to see how they approach email or how they go about lead discovery with their prospects.
 That's where a lot of the learning comes from during the program.
 Afterwards, you can connect on a peer-to-peer basis.”

-In addition to fostering interpersonal relationships between their members, Hyrise hosts monthly masterclasses, who are invited to speak about topics and passions exclusively for their existing alumni community.
+In addition to fostering interpersonal relationships between their members tech industry together, Hyrise hosts monthly masterclasses, who are invited to speak about topics and passions exclusively for their existing alumni community.

 “I think we've just started to scratch the surface.
 We've just started building the community.
 Part of the roadmap is to heavily invest into it, but that's just the beginning of where we stand today.”

 Remember: Hyrise Academy is just barely two years old, and Dominic's already looking to 2030 and beyond.
 The sky's the limit, but they're exploring additional training programs, courses, and subscription models for accessing learning content in an effort to promote lifelong learning throughout your career's lifespan.